csiro-fair/marimba/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments

 Marimba was developed as a collaborative effort between CSIRO and MBARI, two leading institutions in marine science and technology.
 The conceptual foundation of Marimba was formulated at CSIRO in late 2022.
 Substantial elements of its initial design and implementation were developed during the CSIRO Image Data Collection and Delivery Hackathon in early 2023, with further collaborative advancements between CSIRO and MBARI in late 2023.
-Marimba was open-sourced in mid-2024 and launched at the [Marine Imaging Workshop 2024](https://miw2024.org/).
+Marimba was open-sourced on [GitHub](https://github.com/csiro-fair/marimba) and [PyPI](https://pypi.org/project/marimba) in mid-2024 and officially launched at the [Marine Imaging Workshop 2024](https://miw2024.org/).

 The development of this project has greatly benefited from the contributions of the following people: